Benjamin Smith Barton: Early life

-Barton's father, Rev. Thomas Barton, was an Irish immigrant from Carrickmacross who opened a school near Norristown, Pennsylvania in 1751.
+Barton's father, Rev. Thomas Barton, was an Irish immigrant from Carrickmacross who opened a school near Norristown, Pennsylvania, in 1751.
 His mother was Esther Rittenhouse, sister of astronomer David Rittenhouse.

 Between 1780 and 1782, Barton studied at York Academy in Lancaster, Pennsylvania, where he showed an aptitude for drawing and an interest in collecting natural history specimens.
 Two years later, he attended the College of Philadelphia School of Medicine, studied medicine under Thomas Shippen, and attended Benjamin Rush's lectures in 1785.
 Young Barton also accompanied his uncle, David Rittenhouse, who had been commissioned to survey the western boundary of Pennsylvania in 1785.
 His travels aroused a lifelong interest in Native Americans.
 In 1786, Barton transferred to the University of Edinburgh, where he studied for two years before leaving without a degree because of financial difficulties and disagreements with two professors.

-Historians have erroneously claimed that Barton then studied at the University of Göttingen, but that has yet to be verified.
-Seven years after his appointment as a professor at the University of Pennsylvania, Barton attempted to obtain an honorary degree from several European Universities.
-He was unable to receive one from the University of Göttingen and was ultimately awarded an honorary degree from the University of Kiel.
+After leaving Edinburgh it is not clear whether Barton then studied at the University of Göttingen.
+He never contradicted a public perception that he earned a medical degree at Göttingen but no such records exist.
+However, he did receive a diploma from the Lisbon Academy in Portugal and was ultimately awarded an honorary degree from the University of Kiel.